nhs-england-tools/dotfiles/README.md

 You can fork this project to customise it for your own environment and workflow.

+### Example: Downstream Fork

+For a practical example of how this repository can be forked and customised, see [stefaniuk/dotfiles](https://github.com/stefaniuk/dotfiles/), which is a downstream fork maintained and configured by the author.
+This example demonstrates how to adapt the NHS dotfiles for personal use, apply local preferences, and keep in sync with upstream changes.

 ## ✨ Features

 ### 🐚 Shell Environment